openfisca/openfisca.org/content/legal-notice.en.md

 ## Accessibility

-Compliance with digital accessibility standards is a future goal, but we strive to make this site accessible to all.

-### Report a malfunction

-If you encounter an accessibility problem that prevents you from accessing a content or a functionality of the site, please let us know.
-If you do not receive a quick response from us, you are entitled to send your complaints or a request for referral to the Human Rights Defender.
+This website has not yet been audited for compliance with digital accessibility standards.
+If you encounter an accessibility problem that prevents you from accessing a content or a functionality of the site, please [let us know](mailto:contact@openfisca.org?subject=Accessibility).
+If you do not receive a satisfactory response from us, you are entitled to send a complaint to the _Défenseur des droits_, as set forth in [the French State's digital accessibility policy](https://references.modernisation.gouv.fr/accessibilite-numerique).

-### Learn more

-To find out more about the State's digital accessibility policy: [https://references.modernisation.gouv.fr/accessibilite-numerique](https://references.modernisation.gouv.fr/accessibilite-numerique)